Denis Compton: Early years

-By the late 1930s, Compton was one of England's finest batsmen, and remained at the top of his profession for some twenty years.
-His dashing approach to batting and the sheer enjoyment he exuded endeared him to a generation of cricket lovers.
+By the late 1930s, Compton was one of England's most successful batsmen, and remained at the top of his profession for twenty years.
 As an all-rounder Compton was a right-hand bat and a slow left-arm wrist-spin bowler.

 Compton earned his first England cap against New Zealand in 1937.
 At 19 years and 83 days, he remains the third youngest England debutant ever.
 He scored his first Test century aged just 20 years and 19 days in 1938 against Don Bradman's touring Australians.
 This broke the record, set by J. W. Hearne in 1911, for the youngest Test century by an England batsman, and remains the record to this day.
 Later in the same series he scored a match-saving 76 not out at Lord's; this innings was scored on a rain-affected pitch and greatly impressed Don Bradman.
 In 1939, he scored 2468 runs for the season, including 120 against the West Indies at Lord's.

 As with many other sportsmen of his generation, he lost some of his best years to the Second World War, during which he served in the army in India.
 He was posted at Mhow, Central India.
 He was granted permission to play for the Holkar team in the Ranji Trophy, India's national cricket tournament.
 It was in India that he began his close friendship with his Australian counterpart, Test cricketer, footballer and national hero, Keith Miller.
 They played against each other in the match at Calcutta between the Australian Services team and East Zone.

 The match was interrupted by rioting when Compton was on 94, and one of the rioters who had invaded the pitch ran up to Compton and said: "Mr Compton, you very good player, but the match must stop now."
 This was a phrase which Miller gleefully recalled whenever Compton went out to bat against the Australians.
 In recognition of their amiable friendship and rivalry, the ECB and Cricket Australia decided in 2005 that the player adjudged the Player of the Series in the Ashes would be awarded the Compton–Miller medal.